NoroffFEU/development-platforms/svelte-case-study.md

 3. you will get options for variant like javaScript, TypeScript or SvelteKit.

-Im going to choose TypeScript, feel free to choose whatever floats your boat.
+Im going to choose javascript for this project, feel free to choose whatever floats your boat.

 Go into the project folder `cd "name of your project"`.
 Write this command in the terminal `code .` that will open the project in a new vscode session.